Diaz – Don't Clean Up This Blood: Reception

-The film was presented at the 2012 Berlinale in the section Panorama and received the Panorama second audience award.
+Diaz – Don't Clean Up This Blood has an approval rating of 40% on review aggregator website Rotten Tomatoes, based on 5 reviews, and an average rating of 6.2/10.

 Reviewing the film for Bring The Noise UK, Michael Dodd called it "one of the most compelling and uncompromising films of recent memory".
 Giving the movie a rare ten out of ten rating, he concluded by stating that "this is a film that simply has to be watched".

+Awards and nominations

+The film was presented at the 2012 Berlinale in the section Panorama and received the Panorama second audience award.